vsdudakov/fastadmin/README.md

 We are going to support SQLAlchemy and Pony ORM soon...

-If you have smth else (your own implementation of ORM and so on) you may overload ModelAdmin class and implement the following interfaces
+If you have smth else (your own implementation of ORM and so on) you will may overload ModelAdmin class and implement the following interfaces

 ```
 from fastadmin import ModelAdmin, register, WidgetType